 For most MEPS panels, a sample representing about three-eighths of the NHIS responding households is made available for use in MEPS.
-The MEPS Panel 12 sample was selected from among a "one-fourth" sample of NHIS responding households, while the Panel 13 sample was selected from a "three-eighths" sample.
+This was the case for both MEPS Panel 13 and Panel 14.

 Because the MEPS subsampling has to be done soon after NHIS responding households are identified, a small percentage of the NHIS households initially characterized as NHIS respondents are later classified as nonrespondents for the purposes of NHIS data analysis.
 This actually serves to increase the overall MEPS response rate slightly since the percentage of NHIS households designated for use in MEPS (all those characterized initially as respondents from the NHIS panels and quarters used by MEPS for a given year) is slightly larger than the final NHIS household-level response rate and some NHIS nonresponding households do participate in MEPS.
-However, as a result, these NHIS nonrespondents who are MEPS participants have no NHIS data available to link with MEPS data.
+However, as a result, these NHIS nonrespondents who are MEPS participants have no

+NHIS data available to link with MEPS data.
 Once the MEPS sample is selected from among the NHIS households characterized as NHIS respondents, RUs representing students living in student housing or consisting entirely of military personnel are deleted from the sample.
 For the NHIS, college students living in student housing are sampled independently from their families.
 For MEPS, such students are identified through the sample selection of their parents' RU.
 Removing from MEPS those college students found in college housing sampled for the NHIS eliminates the opportunity of multiple chances of selection for MEPS for these students.
 Military personnel not living in the same RU as civilians are ineligible for MEPS.
 After such exclusions, all RUs associated with households selected from among those identified as NHIS responding households are then fielded in the first round of MEPS.